This Daniel 9 Commentary provides an overview of the prophecy, discusses the key points of dispute and analyses the four major interpretations:

 In response God sent Gabriel to give Daniel the 70 Weeks prophecy as assurance that Jeremiah’s promise will be fulfilled.

 Leviticus 26 lists the covenant curses, climaxing in exile.
 They would be in exile one year for every Sabbath year not observed; “then the land will enjoy its sabbaths”.
 But if Israel in exile would confess its iniquity, then Israel would be restored to Jerusalem.

 Through Jeremiah God informed Israel that they will be in exile for Seventy Years.

 The Leviticus 26 covenant sequence of disobedience – exile – confession – restoration is the central theme in Daniel 9, and binds together prayer (confession) and prophecy (of restoration).
-Please read the article The Covenant in Daniel 9 for more information.
+For more detail, please see Covenant in Daniel 9.

-During the last of the seventy weeks “he” will “confirm the covenant” with “many”.
+During the last of the seventy weeks “he” will “confirm the covenant” with “the many”.
 The article Confirm the covenant shows that this refers to God’s covenant with Israel.
 Through the seventy weeks-prophecy God extended His covenant with Israel for a further 490 years.
 But during those last seven years the Messiah will confirm God’s covenant with many from Israel.
-After that the covenant comes to an end.
+After that God’s covenant with Israel comes to an end.